Tampa Bay Watch:

 Snorkel Tampa Bay

 Splash around Tampa Bay with us this summer!
 Our Snorkel Tampa Bay event offers a chance to cool off while exploring the ecosystem and learning about one of the Bay's most important habitats.
-Guests can grab a dip net or borrow a mask and snorkel to join our knowledgeable marine science educators in search of fish, crabs, snails, seahorses, and more!
+Students can grab a dip net or borrow a mask and snorkel to join our knowledgeable marine science educators in search of fish, crabs, snails, seahorses, and more!
 You are also welcome to stroll or swim in the shallows.

 This program is open to ages 5 and up.
 Students are required to wear life jackets, water shoes.
 Students are welcome to bring their own gear, but full-face masks are prohibited.